arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 - cross-validation

 ## Logistic Regression vs Naive Bayes
+- Naive Bayes does not do well when many of the input variables are correlated
+- Logistic regression is totally ok with correlated input variables

 # Homework
 Push both of the labs to GitHub in the usual way, the first one under a top-level directory you create called `linear-regression` and the other under a top-level directory you create called `logistic-regression`, with nice README.md files under both regression directories explaining the motivation, objective and learnings.
 Future visitors of your GitHub was have a nice context and it was serve as documentation for yourself if you ever want to refer back to it.